QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 R4: [Template syntax must be validated when defined (not only when used)](https://github.com/netmod-wg/template-reqs/issues/4)

-  - discussed: split opinion (needs more discussion)
+  - discussed: originally a split opinion, subsequently supported.
-  - unsure if opposed to idea or to doing it in a first release.
   - status: supported in document (done)

 R5: [Wherever a template-reference can occur, it must be possible to delete nodes from the template](https://github.com/netmod-wg/template-reqs/issues/5)

   - discussed: mildly NOT in favor
+  - unsure if opposed to idea or to doing it in a first release.
   - status: not supported in document (done)

 R6: [Local-config overrides template-config](https://github.com/netmod-wg/template-reqs/issues/6)